Britney Spears calls out those who didn't lend a hand when she was 'drowning' - KESQ

 Vivian Thoreen, an attorney for Jamie Spears, said in court he would not resign.

-Spears concluded her post on Friday with a message of support for others.
+Spears concluded her post Friday with a message of support for others.

 The-CNN-Wire